kyma-project/eventing-auth-manager/README.md

 #### Prepare the Cluster that Is Used to Run the Controller

-1. Create the namespace to deploy the manager and the IAS credential Secret:
+1. Create the namespace to deploy the manager and the SAP Cloud Identity Services - Identity Authentication credential Secret:

    ```sh
    kubectl create ns kcp-system
    ```

-2. Create the Secret for the IAS credentials specified by:
+2. Create the Secret for the SAP Cloud Identity Services - Identity Authentication credentials specified by:

 - `TEST_EVENTING_AUTH_IAS_USER`
 - `TEST_EVENTING_AUTH_IAS_PASSWORD`